 The full list of options can be found in Appendix C of the COCO Consultation Report, here.

-The COCO project is collaborating with climate resilience experts, practitioners and coastal hubs from across the UK, and we will seek to promote key climate resources and initiatives supporting coastal communities on their journey to become more climate resilient.
+COCO is collaborating with climate resilience experts, practitioners and coastal hubs from across the UK, seeking to promote key climate resources and initiatives supporting coastal communities on their journey to becoming more climate resilient.

-Some examples of resources and positive action are:
+Some good examples of resources and positive action are:

 - Climate Cares Centre, Imperial College London